nontravis/material-design-guideline/README.md

 This library follows [Google Material guideline](https://material.io/) for Android Developers.

-It's layout principle library that help Android developer easy to put layout in your new project or project want to follows material design principle.
+It's layout principle library include important XML Resource that help Android developer easy to put layout in your new project or project want to follows material design principle.